openhab/openhab-docs/administration/bundles.md

 ## Naming Convention For Bundles

-Bundles are named according to the following convention.
+Bundles are named according to the following convention:

 ```text
 <prefix>-<type>-<id>